Our dogs give us a lot so they deserve a little extra pampering, especially later in life when they become seniors.

 If you feel like treating him to a super fancy bed there are plenty fit for a king or queen.

-Schedule some one on one playtime
+Schedule one on one playtime

 If your days are quite structured write it in your calendar and honor it like you would any other appointment.

-Whether it’s a plate of bone shaped cookies on arrival, a dog bed waiting in the room or pet friendly dishes like grilled salmon or beef tenderloin, your dog will be pampered big time.
+Whether it’s a plate of bone shaped cookies on arrival, a dog bed waiting in the room, or pet friendly dishes like grilled salmon or beef tenderloin on the dog menu, your dog will be pampered big time.

-Visit a pet bakery
+Visit a dog bakery

-I’ve been to a couple and the treats looked so amazing it was hard to believe they weren’t for humans!!
+I’ve been to a couple and the treats looked so amazing it was hard to believe they weren’t for humans!